mgold/Benchmark-Visualization/README.md

 There is only one exposed function, `benchmarks(datafile, selector, width, height)`.
 * **datafile** is a string path to a json file in the format described below.
 * **selector** is an optional string D3-style selector to indicate a DOM element to be the parent of the visualizations's svg.
-The expected use when embedded in a larger webpage is `#id_of_element`.
-By default, appends to `body`.
+This may be `element_name`, `.class`, or the expected use case when embedding, `#element_id`.
+The default is `body`.
 * **width** and **height** are optional numbers to set the total dimensions of the svg element.
 The default is 900x500.

 ###JSON File Format

-Data is expected as a JSON file obeying this schema.
-The top-level object has two fields.
-The key `series` has a value of an array of strings (names of series).
-The `benchmarks` key is also an array.
-Each element is an array of two
+Data is expected as a JSON file with an object at the top level with the following keys.
+Examples are given in the repo.

+* The key **series** has a value of an array of strings (names of series).
-elements: a string (benchmark name), and an array of performances.
+* The **benchmarks** key also indicates an array.
+Each element is an array of two elements: a string (benchmark name), and an array of numbers (performances).
 Each array of performances must have the same length as the array of series.
-Examples are given in the repo.
+* The optional key **y_label** is a string to display on the *y*-axis as "`y_label` Relative to `baseline`".
+If not supplied, defaults to "Execution Time".

 ###Known Issues
 * There are only 10 hard-coded colors (which correspond to series).